binit2-1/odin-projects/form/README.md

 ## How to Use

-1. Clone or download this repository.
-2. Open `form/index.html` in your browser.
+1. Open the [Live Demo](https://binit2-1.github.io/odin-projects/form/) in your browser.
-3. The logo and text will appear centered over the background image, with credits at the bottom.
+2. The logo and text will appear centered over the background image, with credits at the bottom.

 ## Project Structure